kailermai/tp/docs/UserGuide.md

 * Adds a student with the specified `NAME`, `STUDENT_NUMBER`, `PHONE_NUMBER`, `EMAIL`, `TELEGRAM` and `TAG`

 * `NAME` should only contain alphanumeric characters and spaces, should not be blank, and should not be longer than 100 characters.
-Names can also contain special character '/', as long as it is not preceded by an input prefix (e.g. `n/`, `sn/`, `p/`, `e/`, `tele/`).
+  * `NAME` can also contain special character '/', as long as it is not preceded by an input prefix (e.g. `n/`, `sn/`, `p/`, `e/`, `tele/`).
+  * A warning will be displayed if `NAME` contains non-standard characters, such as accented characters, apostrophes, or hyphens.
+However, the student will still be added with the non-standard name.

 * `STUDENT_NUMBER` should be in the following format `AXXXXXXXZ`, where A is the letter A, X is any digit 0–9, and Z is any letter.